| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Peek Speed Cameras

-Peek speed cameras are similar to Gatso cameras in that they are rear-facing, and when triggered, they will flash.
+Peek speed cameras are similar to Gatso cameras in that they are rear-facing and, when triggered, flash.

 These cameras can use radar or sensors embedded in the road to measure the speed of a vehicle, and typically, no markings are painted on the road.
 However, as older cameras are being upgraded to this new type of camera, legacy markings may remain in the road.